Strategic Finance: A Guide for High-Growth Companies

 Without Mosaic, you’d spend millions of dollars and anywhere from six to nine months building that complicated tech stack.
 And that’s only if you happen to have a degree in computer science in your back pocket to build it in the first place.
 In the past, finance teams that didn’t have this kind of budget and technical skill have had a tough time getting out of the cycle of short-term, repetitive tasks.

-We built Mosaic so that strategic finance could be accessible for all companies.
+We built Mosaic so that strategic finance could be accessible to all companies.

 Mosaic integrates with your most important business systems—your ERP, CRM, HRIS, and payment systems—to enable real-time visibility into your financial data and automate many of the tasks that take time away from strategic finance.